Jackson’s Bay, 1874-1879: Resolutely Untamed

 of the petitioners'signatures, one full column and four on the right.

-Bickering over finances and available work escalated when the settlers heard of Wellington’s promise to allocate that extra £6,000 to Jackson’s Bay for roads and bridges “and a portion for prospecting.”
-(Macfarlane’s request for help with sawmills was rejected.)97
+Bickering over finances and available work escalated when the settlers heard of Wellington’s promise to allocate an extra £6,000 to Jackson’s Bay for roads and bridges “and a portion for prospecting.”
+(Macfarlane’s request for funding sawmills was rejected.)100

 –That the Government be respectfully requested to allow two-third time during the current year to settlers on works at Jackson’s Bay.